-SECON/SUNY Poly - "1 + 2 + 1" Dual Degree Partnership
+SECON/SUNY Poly - "1 + 2 + 1" Nursing Partnership Pathway

-The 1+2+1 program, instituted in 2008, is an innovative partnership that provides students with the opportunity to earn two degrees in four years; an AAS Degree from St. Elizabeth College of Nursing (SECON) and a BS from SUNY Polytechnic Institute (SUNY Poly).
+The 1+2+1 pathway, instituted in 2008, is an innovative partnership that provides students with the opportunity to earn two degrees in four years; an AAS Degree from St. Elizabeth College of Nursing (SECON) and a BS from SUNY Polytechnic Institute (SUNY Poly).
 After successful completion of year three (3), students will be eligible to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN ®).